CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 ## anouncements ##

+Now supports linux as well as Proton(partially)

 I am pretty sure linux compatibility is done, however I have only tested it on stock ubuntu 20.04 LTS so there may be issues

-The Re-Write is complete but I have not ported it to linux (I don't have linux or VM software and I don't care enought to install it but If I can get it to work in WSL then I will try)
+The Re-Write is complete

+Now only requires python 3

 Now Detects whether or not a game is a VR game based on whether or not one or both DLL files are present (openvr_api.dll / OVRPlugin.dll), (not working on linux)

-It now removes old shortcuts (it does leave a "placeholder" shortcut tho)
+It now removes old shortcuts (it does leave a blank shortcut tho)

 It now detects whether or not your steam install is standard (and makes it easier for the user if it isn't)